lumeland/blog/posts/lume-2.md

 index.page.js
 ```

 Note that the sub-extension is configurable.
-If you want keep using `.tmpl` as
+If you want to keep using `.tmpl`
-the sub-extension, just configure the `modules` and `json` plugins:
+as the sub-extension, just configure the `modules` and `json` plugins:

 ```js
 import lume from "lume/mod.ts";